Starting a Notary Business

 Put yourself out there

-The best advice to begin marketing your notary business is to sign up with many signing services and notary directories.
+The best advice to begin marketing and starting a notary business is to sign up with many signing services and notary directories.
 We, of course, think you should start with Notary Jane.

 Signing companies work directly with businesses and title companies who need regular notary services and it’s important for you to be in their system.
 Directories (like Notary Jane) provide a place for those looking for a notary to find you.
 Do your homework to weigh the pros and cons to see which services are worth your time and investment.

 Your first notary signing

 Once you have taken the necessary steps to get the work, it will come!
 There may be nothing more intimidating than your very first assignment.
 After all, in this field, you are expected to be an expert even though there is no formal or required training.
 No matter how prepared you are, it is normal to feel nervous at the beginning.

 The first step is to make sure to understand the requirements of the signing.

 - What type of closing is it?